 For most postage options, these fees cannot be paid in advance and you may need to inform your recipient to make the appropriate arrangements.
 These postage options are commonly referred to as delivered duty unpaid (DDU) services.
 In the event that the recipient refuse to pay the outstanding duties, you as the shipper are responsible for any customs fees that your shipments incur.

 However, for some countries like those in the European Union (EU) and Great Britain, you may be required to include specific customs information such as a tax reference number to show that the appropriate taxes and duties have be paid in advance.
 To avoid your customers having to pay these fees twice, there is another option for international postage, delivered duty paid (DDP).
 Our Chit Chats International Tracked service offers DDP postage to select destinations to speed up delivery times and help make the journey through customs smoother for your shipments.

 As of January 1, 2021, and July 1, 2021 businesses selling to customers in the UK and EU respectively must collect and remit value-added tax (VAT) at the point of purchase.
 You will be required to include an Import One-Stop Shop (IOSS) number for your EU shipments and you may need to make changes to your sales channels or online stores.
 Learn more.

-You can easily enter a customs tax reference number when creating shipments in your Chit Chats account destined for these countries.
+You can easily enter a customs tax reference number up to 15 characters long) when creating shipments in your Chit Chats account destined for these countries.

 A failure to provide an IOSS number may result in additional customs fees such as your customer paying the VAT for their shipment twice.
 It can also result in delays and the potential for non-delivery meaning your shipment may either be returned to sender or destroyed.